Taiwan's China Airlines says pilot quarantines to impact freight operations

 In a statement, China Airlines said it was cooperating with the government's instructions and would gradually quarantine its crew in groups, adding that it would try as hard as possible to maintain services and was not grounding the whole fleet.

-"At present the initial estimate in that around more than 10per cent of freighter capacity will be affected, and the schedule is still being adjusted," it added.
+"At present the initial estimate is that around more than 10 per cent of freighter capacity will be affected, and the schedule is still being adjusted," it added.

 Taiwan has a trade-dependent economy and is a major producer of semiconductors, whose supplies are already tight, affecting a range of industries from cars to consumer electronics.

-Yuanta Investment Consulting Corp analyst Woods Chen said that chip exports could be affected.
+Yuanta Investment Consulting analyst Woods Chen said that chip exports could be affected.

 "Air freight is mainly for the transportation of high value-added products such as technology products, and the biggest impact would be on Taiwan's chip shipments," he said.